ideoforms/AbletonOSC/README.md

 ([full API docs](https://structure-void.com/PythonLiveAPI_documentation/Live11.0.xml), providing comprehensive control over Live's control interfaces using the same naming structure and object hierarchy as LOM.

-It is currently (2022-11-11) a work-in-progress.
+AbletonOSC is currently (2022-11-20) a work-in-progress, and APIs may be subject to change.
 Many major APIs are now exposed.

 # Installation